MEDLAO/Price-Comparison-Website-Django/README.md

 process.
 * **Views**: concerning the views, I used both **class-based and function-based views** depending on the specific requirements and features of the application.
+* **Pagination**: to manage the display of large datasets, enhancing user navigation and performance, using the **paginate_by** attribute.
+* **Django ORM Queries**: queries are used to manipulate data before displaying it (filtering, sorting, etc.), allowing for efficient retrieval of relevant data entries based on various conditions.

 ## 6. Deployment :